billynewport/datasurface/docs/HOWTO_Setup_Dynamic_DAG_Factory.md

 - Ensure no syntax errors in generated DAGs
 - Check that Airflow can access the files (permissions)

+**Note**: Factory DAGs should now be **visible in the Airflow UI** as schedulable DAGs running every 5 minutes.
+If they're not visible, this indicates a configuration or parsing error.

 #### 2. Database Connection Errors

 **Symptoms**: Factory DAGs fail with connection errors